Updated: Jan 12

-The practice and teaching of a flowing vinyasa style puts equal focus on laughter, self-inquiry, love, compassion, sensitivity and alignment.
-Yoga for us does not entail any religious or dogmatic views.
+I teach a sort of Vinyasa Style.
+My classes emphasise the practice and teaching of a flowing vinyasa style that emphasises laughter, self-inquiry, love, compassion, sensitivity and alignment.
+Yoga, for me, does not entail any religious or dogmatic views.

-We practice yoga because it feels good and helps us to honestly investigate our own being.
+I practice yoga because it feels good and helps me to investigate my own being honestly.

 Yoga Sutra 2:35